My Santa Stayed Clear of My Chimney

-The History of My Invisible Red Coat
+The History of an Invisible Red Coat

 Please, don't let the title misguide you into some wrong expectations about this article.
-You are not about to read anything like some poignant story about a lonely boy's life in a broken family, twice seriously sick on lungs from malnutrition- so unimportant that even Santa wouldn't bother as much as disturbing the dust in his chimney.
+You are not about to read anything like some poignant story about a lonely boy's life in a broken family, twice seriously sick on lungs from malnutrition---so unimportant that even Santa wouldn't bother as much as disturbing the dust in his chimney.

-A Bohemian in a Red Coat
+A Bohemian Santa with a Red Coat Worn Inside-Out

 Sometimes on a cold winter day I would skip school, and with a good book I would end up in an old inn of the historical part of the town.
-It felt so cozy sitting in a corner, sipping on hot cooked wine with a cinnamon stick dipped in and reading.
+It felt so cozy sitting in a quiet corner, sipping on hot cooked wine with a cinnamon stick dipped in, and reading.

-No Clear Line between Crazy and Divine
+There Is No Clear Line

 In those years nothing seemed impossible.
 I bought a tiny illustrated book on yoga, and not long after I could bend backwards and touch my heels with the back of my head.
 Out of a crazy challenge, I would bite into the top board of the kitchen table, and supporting its legs only with my finger tips lift the table by my teeth.